Courtesi/hardcore_challenge/README.md

-# Minecraft Multiplayer Hardcore Challenge Quick Start
+# Hardcore Challenge Quick Start

 The purpose of this repository is to automate hardcore world regeneration on player death for a multiplayer server.
 One particular use case for this image would be to set up a hardcore challenge for a group of friends, where if one of the friends die, then the whole server will reset.